pakkinlau/scene_graph_benchmark_nvidia/README.md

 This repository provides a **November-2024-reworked** implementation of the Scene Graph Benchmark Docker container definition, aimed at tasks like scene graph generation, object detection, and relationship detection.
 The current implementation is based on NVIDIA's PyTorch container with GPU acceleration, ensuring compatibility with CUDA and cuDNN.

----

-## 📅 Project Timeline

-This project is ongoing, and the Docker container is just one milestone among several tasks.
-Below is a progress timeline for the project:

-- [x] Refactored the Docker container for Scene Graph Benchmark using NVIDIA PyTorch base image.
-- [ ] Begin implementation refinements for the `scene_graph_benchmark` package, focusing on bug fixes and adding support for new datasets.
-- [ ] Conduct experiments and benchmarks using the Scene Graph Benchmark package for our research project.
-- [ ] Publish results and release extended utilities for scene graph generation and object detection.

 > Note: While we are actively working on a research project involving this package, further details regarding our lab and research focus will be shared at a later date.

 ---